khoabuiv/khoabuiv.github.io/index.md

 # About me
 I'm a cloud-native data infrastructure professional specializing in database administration.
 I am formally trained in mathematics, information technologies, and cybersecurity.
 Professionally, I have experience in all things when it comes to MySQL and MongoDB particularly in designing , administering, monitoring and optimizing relational databases and non-relational databases.

-# My Work Philosophy
+# Do It For The Love Of The Game

 > "Once you decide on your occupation, you must immerse yourself in your work.
 You have to fall in love with your work."  - Jiro Ono

 I approach my work as my craft, something to perfect on and to be the best that I can be.
-To do this, I continuously immerse myself in my work to become the best database administrator that I can be.
+To do this, I continuously immerse myself in my work to become the best that I can be.

 # Skillset:
 ## Database Technologies: